-Located on 1.4 acres of property adjacent to the Gordon McCaw STEAM Academy campus, the McCaw School of Mines was developed in the early 1990’s through the efforts of then Gordon McCaw Elementary School Principal Janet Dobry.
+Located on 1.4 acres of Clark County School District property, part of the Gordon McCaw STEAM Academy campus, the educational non-profit organization called McCaw School of Mines Foundation was developed in the early 1990’s through the efforts of then Gordon McCaw Elementary School Principal Janet Dobry.
 Fashioned in a similar manner as the Indiana Jones Ride at Disneyland, the 5,100 square foot realistic model of a historic underground mine was dedicated in 1996 and is the only simulated underground mine of its kind in the state.
 In 2000 a 3,000 square foot Visitor’s Center was added to the property.

 Our vision is to educate Nevada’s youth and the broader public on the importance of mineral resources.

-Our mission is to provide free or low-cost field trips for Nevada’s students and host public days which serve to educate, enrich and entertain all who visit the McCaw School of Mines on the impact mineral resources have on our lives.
+Our mission is to provide free or low-cost field trips for Nevada’s students and host public days which serve to educate, enrich and entertain all who visit The Mine Experience on the impact mineral resources have on our lives.

 We believe that making the connection between mineral use and the process by which minerals are obtained (mining) is critically important.
 Our efforts focus on making this connection with all who visit.